Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 If the University honors a request for anonymity, or the Complainant chooses not to respond to communications from the Title IX office, the University’s ability to meaningfully investigate a Report of Prohibited Conduct or take corrective action may be limited.

-Supportive Measures are available to involved parties including Complainant(s), Respondent(s), and witnesses while the University is addressing, investigating, adjudicating, and responding to an allegation of Prohibited Conduct.
-Requests for Supportive Measures should be made to the Title IX Coordinator or a Deputy Title IX Coordinator, who serves as the point of contact for Supportive Measures and will work with the appropriate office(s) to ensure that any necessary Supportive Measures are provided.
+Supportive Measures are available to the Complainant and the Respondent while the University is addressing, investigating, adjudicating, and responding to an allegation of Prohibited Conduct.
+Supportive Measures may be continued after the conclusion of an informal voluntary resolution process or the applicable grievance procedures, but they may also be modified or terminated as appropriate.
+Requests for Supportive Measures should be made to the Title IX Coordinator, who serves as the point of contact for Supportive Measures and will work with the appropriate office(s) to ensure that any necessary Supportive Measures are provided.
+The Title IX Coordinator may consult, as needed, with Disability Support Services, or the AWARE Program.

 The range of potential Supportive Measures includes: